pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 #### xmyyeqjx

 For `xmyyeqjx.scpt`, we no longer have the source of the AppleScript.
-If we the [applescript-disassembler](https://github.com/Jinmo/applescript-disassembler), some code segments are not properly disassembled.
+If we use the [applescript-disassembler](https://github.com/Jinmo/applescript-disassembler), some code segments are not properly disassembled.

 ![](/assets/posts/20251214/05-maybe-binding.png)
 *maybe binding?*